You might not know that I love networking events, and I always love to stand out. One way that I do this is by having my own free NFC business card.

 Any time you use technology to store sensitive information, there is always the risk that it could be hacked.

 This is especially true for NFC business cards, which contain a chip that can hold a large amount of data.
 While the chances of your NFC business card being hacked are relatively low, it is still important to be aware of the risks.

 There are a few ways that hackers could access the data on your card.
-Some metods are skimming, cloning, or use malicious software to infected the card and access the data.
+Some methods are skimming, cloning, or using malicious software to infect the card and access the data.

 While NFC business cards are generally safe, it is important to take precautions to protect your information.

-You should only store your card in a secure location, and you should never loan it to anyone else.
-Keep an eye on your card when using it in public, as this is when it is most vulnerable to being hacked
+You should only store your custom business card in a secure location and never loan it to anyone else.
+Keep an eye on your card when using it in public, as this is when it is most vulnerable to being hacked.

 Second, be sure to check your bank statements regularly for any suspicious activity.